Be with Me: Release

 Be with Me premiered at the Director's Fortnight selection of the 2005 Festival de Cannes.

 Reception

+Khoo and Wong Kim Hoh won best screenplay at the Flanders International Film Festival.

 Ong Sor Fern of The Straits Times rated the film 4 stars out of 5 and wrote, "The way Khoo has marshalled his technical skills in the service of more characterisation and story marks a new stage in his development."
 Geoffrey Eu of The Business Times gave the film a rating of "B-" and wrote that "Chan's story overwhelms everything else around it and the result is a film that is elegant but uneven in tempo - the soft-edged style is there in abundance, but the movie's progress is perhaps not as smooth as it could be."